aamc.org does not support this web browser.

 AAMC Central Procurement Office

-At AAMC, our mission is to serve and lead the academic medicine community to improve the health of all.
-The mission of the Central Procurement Organization (CPO) at AAMC is to provide and manage the most effective and efficient sourcing and procurement processes, procedures and practices for the acquisition of quality goods and services in support of the AAMC's overarching goals and objectives.
-In the process, the CPO will aim to deliver exceptional customer service to its internal customers and stakeholders, while bringing value to the AAMC through negotiation and leveraging economies of scale, realizing operational efficiencies and managing risk.
+At the AAMC, our mission is to serve and lead the academic medicine community to improve the health of all.
+The mission of the Central Procurement Office (CPO) at the AAMC is to provide and manage the most effective and efficient sourcing and procurement processes, procedures and practices for the acquisition of quality goods and services in support of the AAMC's overarching goals and objectives.
+In the process, the CPO will aim to deliver exceptional customer service to its internal customers and invested parties, while bringing value to the association through negotiation and leveraging economies of scale, realizing operational efficiencies, and managing risk.

 We emphasize and ensure the equal and fair treatment of all suppliers, recognizing that diversity and inclusion accelerates innovation and contributes to economic growth around the world.